Bearle/django_private_chat2/README.md

 13. Search for dialog (username)
     1. :white_check_mark: Frontend (local)
     2. ~~Server based~~ - won't do, out of the scope of the project
-14. Fake data generator (to test & bench)
+14. :white_check_mark: Fake data generator (to test & bench) - done via factories in tests
 15. Cache dialogs (get_groups_to_add) - ?
 16. Move views to async views - ?
 17. Add some sounds